OscarMC28/Covid-Predictive-Models/README.md

 # Covid-Predictive-Models
-Decision Trees, Logistic Regression and Neural Network for Covid prediction cases The techniques used in this project are:
+Decision Trees, Logistic Regression and Neural Network for Covid prediction cases.
+The techniques used in this project are:
 1. Data Pre-processing
    - Data cleaning
    - Handle outliers